 Stop Soil Erosion with Vines

-Retaining walls are used by some to stop soil erosion, but one of the best ways to solve the problem is to prevent soil erosion with vines.
+Some use retaining walls to stop soil erosion, but one of the best ways to solve the problem is to prevent soil erosion with vines.
 Stabilize steep banks with these plants.
 They hold soil tight and anchor it together.
-Ivy grows densely around some soil types rooting along the soil locking soil that would otherwise wash away.
+Ivy grows densely around some soil types rooting along with the soil, locking soil that would otherwise wash away.

 English ivy vines are some of the prettiest.
 They are easy to grown and are seen on buildings everywhere.
 This plant is native to Europe and Asia but has become commonplace in many countries.
 They are beautiful but can overtake shrubbery.
 Hedges and trees can easily fall prey to English ivy.
 In established homes, you may see English ivy growing up walls at will.
 Seasoned gardeners know this is a beautiful way to stop soil erosion.

 Stabilize steep banks with Periwinkle.
 English ivy is one of the easiest plants to grow.
 The can be rooted by merely placing the vines in water, and they take almost no nurturing.
 However, they will run wild if not trimmed.

 Soil erosion is a severe problem of flood areas, on a hilly property and in areas of heavy rain.
 After years of soil, decay without some control a homeowner may find property damage in the thousands of dollars.
 Vinca minor is the easy way out.
 Plant English ivy, save money and your property will look great, offering your home a look of distinction.